faritka/zephyr-ht1632c/README.md

 The HT1632C driver implements the bit-banging 3-wire protocol using 3 GPIO lines.
 It supports only writing and only 1 HT1632C chip.

+You create a matrix of pixels with an array of 32 8-bit or 24 16-bit words in your application.
+Then, you set individual bits by copying characters, graphics, etc.
+The coordinates start from the top left.
+Eventually, you send the matrix to the driver, and it transfers the matrix into the HT1632C chip.

-Cascading support can be added by using additional CS lines.
+Cascading support can be added into the driver by coding additional CS lines.

 ## Getting Started